rating iconrating iconrating icon

 Clogged Condensate Drain Line

-A clogged condensate drain line is the most common reason for water to leak from your ac into your home.
+By far the most common reason for an AC leaking water is a clogged drain line.
 The condensate drain line is responsible for transporting the collected water out of the unit.
 The condensate drain line can become blocked or clogged if rust, dirt, debris, or algae builds up.
 If the condensate drain line is clogged it can cause the AC to leak.
-In case it becomes clogged, contact a professional who can vacuum the blockage out.
+If you think the drain line is clogged give us a call and we'll have a professional technician come out diagnose and fix the issue right away.

 Disconnected Drain Line